Chinese numismatic charm: Origins

-Ancient Chinese texts refer to the Hanzi character for "star" (星) to not exclusively refer to the stars that are visible at night but to also have an additional meaning of "to spread" and "to disseminate" (布, bù).
+Ancient Chinese texts refer to the Hanzi character for "star" (星) to not exclusively refer to the stars that are visible at night, but also have an additional meaning of "to spread" and "to disseminate" (布, bù).
 Other old Chinese sources stated that the character for "star" was synonymous with the term for "to give out" and "to distribute" (散, sàn).
-Based on these associations and the links between coinage and power, an understanding formed that cash coins should be akin to the star-filled night sky: widespread in circulation, numerous in quantity, and distributed throughout the world.
+Based on these associations and the links between coinage and power, it was understood that cash coins should be akin to the star-filled night sky: widespread, numerous, and distributed throughout the world.

 Another hypothesis on why star, moon, cloud and dragon symbols appeared on Chinese cash coins is that they represent yin and yang and the wu xing – a fundamental belief of the time – and specifically the element of water (水).
 The Hanzi character for a "water spring" (泉) also meant "coin" in ancient China.
-In Chinese mythology, the moon was an envoy or messenger from the heavens and water was cold air of yin energy that was accumulated on the moon.
+In Chinese mythology, the moon was an envoy or messenger from the heavens, and water was the cold air of yin energy that was accumulated on the moon.
 The moon was the spirit in charge of water in Chinese mythology, and the crescent symbols on cash coins could indicate that they were meant to circulate like water, which flows, gushes, and rises.
-The symbolism of "clouds" or "auspicious clouds" may refer to the fact that clouds cause rain; the I Ching mentions that water appears in the heavens as clouds, again bringing the implication that cash coins should circulate freely.
-The appearance of wiggly-lines that represent Chinese dragons happened around this time and may have also been based on the wu xing element of water, as dragons were thought to be water animals that were the bringers of both the winds and the rain; the dragons represented the nation, with freely flowing currency.
-In later Chinese charms, amulets, and talismans, the dragon became a symbol of the Chinese emperor and the central government of China and its power.
+The symbolism of "clouds" or "auspicious clouds" may refer to the fact that clouds bring rain; the I Ching mentions that water appears in the heavens as clouds, again implying that cash coins should circulate freely.
+The appearance of wiggly lines that represent Chinese dragons happened around this time and may have also been based on the wu xing element of water, as dragons were thought to be water animals that were the bringers of both the winds and the rain; the dragons represented the nation, with freely flowing currency.
+In later Chinese charms, amulets, and talismans, the dragon became a symbol of the Chinese emperor, the central government of China, and its power.